|

 but he couldn't prove it was impossible.

-So, he assigned the task to a young graduate student
+So, he assigned the task to one of his graduate students,

 worked several years